Elihu Root: U.S. Attorney for the Southern District (1883–85)

 Early in his legal career, Root joined the Union League Club, where he met a number of young New York Republicans.
-Nevertheless, he avoided political office, believing that it would obstruct his legal career.
+He avoided political office personally, believing that it would obstruct his legal career.
 As an example, he cited Robert H. Strahan, an early law partner who had entered state politics.
 "It ruined him as a lawyer," Root said in 1930.
 "He got in the habit politicians have of sitting around and talking instead of working."
 Nevertheless, after his 1878 marriage and move to East 55th Street, Root became actively involved in the Republican Party organization in his well-to-do State Assembly district.
 He also expanded his involvement at the Union League Club, where his father-in-law was an active member.
 In 1879, he was elected to the Club's executive committee.

 Through the Club, Root met Chester A. Arthur, an experienced Manhattan attorney and the powerful Collector of the Port of New York.
 In 1879, Arthur and Alonzo B. Cornell persuaded Root to stand for the Court of Common Pleas.
 Root viewed the campaign as hopeless given the city's Democratic reputation, took no part in the campaign, and was relieved to lose the election.
 He never again stood for a popular election, other than as a delegate to party conventions, but his association with Arthur rapidly advanced his national profile.
 In 1880, Arthur was elected Vice President of the United States with Root's support.
-Root attended the inauguration and was among the friends at Arthur's New York home on September 19, 1881, when the Vice President was informed that President James A. Garfield had succumbed to an assassin's bullet and that he had succeed to the presidency.
+Root attended the inauguration and was among the friends at Arthur's New York home on September 19, 1881, when the Vice President was informed that President James A. Garfield had succumbed to an assassin's bullet and that he had succeeded to the presidency.
 In 1881, Root encountered another future President: Theodore Roosevelt, who was elected to the State Assembly from Root's district.
 Root actively supported the young Roosevelt's career by signing Roosevelt's nomination papers, aiding in efforts to sideline a rival candidate, and speaking on behalf of his 1886 mayoral campaign.

-Though many immediately expected Arthur would offer Root the office of Attorney General or some other cabinet post, he did not.
-Arthur later appointed Root as the United States Attorney for the Southern District of New York in March 1883.
+Though many observers expected Arthur would offer Root appointment as Attorney General or to another cabinet post, in March 1883 he appointed Root United States Attorney for the Southern District of New York.
 There was limited opposition to his nomination given that Arthur was trying to force out a political rival, Stewart L. Woodford, who had been appointed by Garfield, but he was approved by the Senate and sworn in on March 12.
 The role was part-time, with Root devoting his mornings to the Attorney's office and his afternoons to his private practice.
 Many of his cases were suits for the refund of customs duties paid under protest.